 Next are these heart-shaped energy snacks (or energy balls).
 I love these because they can easily be adapted for school lunches by swapping the peanut butter for a seed butter to make a fun snack.
 Sweetened with honey means there is no processed added sugar.
 The only special tool I used were a couple of heart-shaped cookie cutters in varying sizes, which I picked up from my local grocery store.
 I plan to use the large one on Valentine's Day morning as well, a great way to make our pancakes a special treat.
 Bonus: this simple no-bake recipe can easily be adapted for any time of year, giving you a healthy snack great for families on the go, making it a favourite among parents.

 2 cups oats

 1. In a large bowl, combine oats with chocolate chips, goji berries, honey and peanut butter.
 Stir until mixed.

 2. Line a cookie sheet with parchment paper or a silicone mat.
 Scoop the mixture onto the sheet and form into a log shape, about 1 inch high.
 Gently press in some festive sprinkles into the top of the mixture (optional.
 I did this on half).
 If you don’t have a cookie cutter you’d like to use, you can skip this step and just roll the dough into balls.
 Fold the sprinkles in first, if using.

 3. Place the cookie sheet in the freezer for half an hour.
 This will make the dough less sticky to work with.

 4. Remove from freezer and use your cookie cutter to form heart shapes.
 I rolled my remaining mixture into balls.
-Store in an air-tight container in the fridge or freezer.
+As these reach room temperature, they can lose their shape a bit more easily, so store in an air-tight container in the fridge or freezer.

-4. Roughly chop ¼ cup of almonds and ¼ cup of dried strawberries (or dried berries of choice).
+3. Roughly chop almonds and dried strawberries (or dried berries of choice).
 Sprinkle them onto the chocolate and lightly press down.